 Publishers of technology books, eBooks, and videos for creative people

-Here’s how Scott describes this book’s brilliant premise: “If you and I were out on a shoot, and you asked me, ‘Hey, how do I get this flower to be in focus, with the background out of focus?,’ I wouldn’t stand there and give you a photography lecture.
-In real life, I’d just say, ‘Put on your zoom lens, set your f-stop to f/2.8, focus on the flower, and fire away.’
-That’s what this book is all about: you and I out shooting where I answer questions, give you advice, and share the secrets I’ve learned just like I would with a friend—without all the technical explanations and techie photo speak.”
+This book truly has a brilliant premise, and here’s how Scott describes it: “If you and I were out on a shoot and you asked me, ‘When I use my flash, the background behind the person I’m shooting turns black.
+How do I fix that?’
+I wouldn’t give you a lecture on flash ratios, or start a discussion on flash synchronization and rear curtain sync.
+I’d just say, ‘Lower your shutter speed to 1/60 of a second.
+That should do it.’
+Well, that’s what this book is all about: you and I out shooting, where I answer questions, give you advice, and share the secrets I’ve learned just like I would with a friend–without all the technical explanations and techie photo speak.”

 This isn’t a book of theory–full of confusing jargon and detailed concepts.
 This is a book on which button to push, which setting to use, and when to use it.
 With over 200 of the most closely guarded photographic “tricks of the trade,” this book gets you shooting dramatically better-looking, sharper, more colorful, more professional-looking photos every time.